espebra/scs/README.md

     # cd scs
     # vagrant up

-A cluster with virtual machines running scs will be installed and configured correctly.
-When the build process is complete, try out the examples below.
+A cluster with virtual machines running scs on CentOS 6 will be configured and started.
+The three hosts in the development environment will get the names and IPv4 addresses:

+* scs1.local -> 10.0.0.2
+* scs2.local -> 10.0.0.3
+* scs3.local -> 10.0.0.4

+Now that the build process is complete, try out the examples below.

 ## Example usage

 The commands below can be copy/pasted directly to write, read and delete an object from your development environment.
+The requests are being directed to 10.0.0.4, but they can be sent to any of the hosts.

 ### Write object